Anaril Ayurvedics Laccifer Lacca

-Shellac Introduction : Lac are scale insects (Laccifer Lacca) which live on trees called lac host trees where they secrete the lac resin which is scraped off and manufactured into shellac.
+Lac is scale insects (Laccifer Lacca) which live on trees called lac host trees.
 To produce just 1 kilogram of lac resin around 300,000 insects lose their tiny lives.
-A scale insect is a common name for any of about 2000 insect species found all over the world that attach themselves in great numbers to plants and trees.
-Scale insects range from an almost microscopic size to more than 2.5 cm.
+A scale insect is a common name for any of about 2000 insect species found all over the world that attaches themselves in great numbers to plants and trees.
+Scale insects range from almost microscopic size to more than 2.5 cm.
 They can be very destructive to trees - stunting or killing twigs and branches by draining the sap.

 India and Thailand are the main areas in the world where lac is cultivated.
 Over 90% of Indian lac comes from the States of Bihar, Madhya Pradesh, West Bengal, Maharashtra and Orissa.
 Lac insects thrive on certain trees and the principal lac host trees in India are Palas, Kusum and Ber.
 India exports different grades of handmade and machine made shellac as well as a limited quantity of refuse lac, namely kiri, molamma, etc.